LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

           - directory structure of packages `workflowr` and `workflowrsubdirs` are used to keep data files organized
           - rules for using of package `workflowr` have to be met
-  - usage of "footer"
+  - usage of a footer
       - File `footer.html` is saved in `rpkgs/analysis/include` which is
         in line with package `workflowr` (see
         e.g. [here](https://zenodo.org/record/3706876#.X9CkkLMo_cs)).
       - It’s working in combination with definition of "output" in file `rpkgs/analysis/_site.yml` (commit 96087f9).
-  - usage of "picture"
+  - usage of pictures
       - A picture `3-species-of-iris.png` saved in directory `rpkgs/docs/assets/examples/iris/static-visuals/histograms.Rmd`
         is used in